nullpo-head/source-win-bat/README.md

-# SourceWinBat - Source Windows Batch files in Bash!
+# SourceWinBat - Source a Windows Batch in Bash!

 `sw`, or SourceWinBat is a CLI utility to run Windows batch files from WSL/MSYS2/Cygwin, and sync environment variables, doskeys, and working directories between Windows batch